Local farms and farmers markets throughout Clark County offer a wide variety of delicious, locally-grown foods.

 - Receive wooden tokens

 If you use your SNAP benefits at farmers markets, you can also take advantage of the Fresh Match program.
-Spend $5 of your SNAP benefits, and you will receive an additional $5 (a total of $10 per card) to purchase fresh, local, healthy foods.
+Spend $5 of your SNAP benefits on fresh produce, and you will receive an additional $5 token (a total of $10 per card) to purchase fresh, local, healthy foods.

 Senior Nutrition and WIC at the Farmers Markets

 The Farmers Market Nutrition Program (FMNP) provides fresh fruits, vegetables, and herbs to eligible women, children, and seniors.

 The local Food System Council increases and preserves access to safe, local and healthy food for all residents of Clark County.
 The council supports a viable, economical and sustainable local food system through multiple strategies.

 For more information, contact the Chronic Disease Prevention team.